dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

+Final Statement

+In my font, each letter is composed with four triangles.
+All this triangles are in green tone colour and with opacity difference in them.
+When these triangles overlying each other, there will be a new colour("new triangle").
+My idea is inspired from paper crane, so I use the elements such as crane(nature) and triangle(shape).
+I want my letters have a style which is natural, fresh and simple.
+According to that, I choose light green and light blue to be the colour in my font.
+I can make my font better if I can find out a way to create more animation which are relate to paper folding.
+Also, if I can put more parameters, I want to use "scale" parameter in all my triangles so that I can create a more readable shape for my letter.

+critique the design.
+What would you do to make it better? what was difficult about making it?
 ****************
+experiment 1:

+This is my original style.
+The triangles are in dark green and background colour is silver.
+I didn't add opacity in my letters.

+****************
 experiment 2:

 tried four different background colours:

 const colorBack    = "#e3eded"; // light blue
 const colorBack    = "#e6f0e1"; // light green
 const colorBack    = "#fff4f4"; // light pink
 const colorBack    = "#f3fafc"; // light blue2 (currently use)

+I changed my colour in green tone, with light blue at the back.
+To create a fresh and natural style.

 ****************
 update: Interaction and Exhibition